Author:

 How does inventory financing work?

-Inventory financing is a short-term, asset-based loan (or line of credit) made available for your business to purchase inventory.
+Inventory financing is a short-term, asset-based loan (or line of credit) made available for your e-commerce business to purchase inventory.
 Unlike bank lending, inventory financing does not require pledging of property or assets as collateral.
 Instead, the purchased inventory serves as collateral, entitling the creditor to seize and sell your inventory if you default on the loan.

 Pros of inventory financing